 We are now looking for ways to put the Word of God in the hands of more Israelis and in particular the hands of non-believers.

-HaEdut App is now available for Apple and Android!
-You may display it in parallel with the Masoretic text, ESV, KJV, or the Russian Synodal translation.
+Text can be displayed in parallel with the Masoretic text, ESV, KJV, and/or the Russian Synodal translations!

-On this site, you can also find a downloadable version of the modern translation available for downloading.
+On this site, you can also find PDF downloadable versions of the modern translation available for downloading.
 Once we have the funding, we hope to publish a parallel Bible, with the Masoretic text on one side and our translation on the other side.

 Future HaGefen projects of “HaEdut”: